 Make sure the basil leaves are packed in the measuring cup, so you get the right amount.
 You don’t have to chop the basil either; I just add them in whole.
 It’ll take a few times wiping the sides of the food processor in between pulsing the ingredients to get the smooth consistency.

 Is Pesto Vegan?

 Traditionally, pesto isn’t vegan since Parmesan cheese is included.
-In this recipe, I decided to omit Parmesan so that the pesto avocado spread is vegan, and those needing a dairy free toast spread option can enjoy the recipe as well!
+In this recipe, I decided to omit Parmesan so that the pesto avocado is vegan, and those needing a dairy-free toast spread option can enjoy the recipe as well!

 Toppings!
 Okay, so there are endless options, but my personal fav is an egg over easy, handful of arugula, Parmesan cheese, salt, lemon juice and a sprinkle of Trader Joe’s Everything But The Bagel Seasoning….such as savory and satisfying breakfast!